mtanveer1/edRVFL-FIS/README.md

 Please cite the following paper if you are using this code.

 Reference: M. Sajid, M. Tanveer, and P. N. Suganthan (2024).
-"Ensemble Deep Random Vector Functional Link Neural Network Based on Fuzzy Inference System”
-- Revision submitted in IEEE Transactions on Fuzzy Systems.
+"Ensemble Deep Random Vector Functional Link Neural Network Based on Fuzzy Inference System”.
+IEEE Transactions on Fuzzy Systems (Revision submitted).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%